Automatic Price Selection: Rules of Price Selection

 Applicable Scenarios

-In MYOB Advanced, you can maintain sales prices for both non-stock items and stock items.
-Configuring sales prices for stock items is possible if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.
+In MYOB Acumatica, you can maintain sales prices for both non-stock items and stock items.
+You can maintain sales prices for stock items if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.

 Price Selection Rules